 Plantar fascia can be an acute condition related to a sudden increase in walking or a change in shoe support, or even a direct impact on the sole of the foot, such as stepping onto a rock.
 Often, on X-ray, there will be a boney spur protruding from the calcaneum related to the insertion of the plantar fascia.
 Interestingly, a large percentage of the population have heal spurs present, but these are usually asymptomatic.
 The heal spur itself is not usually significant in this condition unless conservative measures fail.
 The most common pattern of plantar fasciitis is of gradual onset related to faulty foot or lower limb biomechanics.
 Factors that may predispose the patient to developing this condition include over pronation of the foot or weakness of the hip abductors leading to internal rotation of the hip during full weight bearing during the gait cycle.

 What treatment can be beneficial?

 Local physiotherapy treatment in the acute condition is usually able to settle the pain very quickly.
-This may include local releases, local electrotherapy to settle inflammation, and low-dye taping or functional fascial taping techniques designed to take pressure off the plantar fascia.
+This may include local releases especially in the calves, local electrotherapy to settle inflammation, and low-dye taping or functional fascial taping techniques designed to take pressure off the plantar fascia.
 The tibialis posterior muscle must also be assessed as the activity of this muscle supports the longitudinal arch of the foot assisting the plantar fascia in it’s supporting role.
 The hip abductors, similarly, are assessed and strengthened as required, as is the vastus medialis muscle of the knee, all of which are required to be operating effectively to maintain lower limb stability.
+The gastrocnemius strengthening is also important to take load off the plantar fascia.
 In the more gradual onset situation, more long term orthotic foot control, rather than just taping techniques, may be required, and in this case, the physiotherapist will prescribe suitable orthotics.